 How to be a respectable travel writer – 8 easy steps

-- Spend your working life doing thankless work somewhere deep in the belly of a giant corporation, until you can bear it no longer.
+- Spend your working life doing thankless tasks somewhere deep in the belly of a giant corporation, until you can bear it no longer.

 - Take early retirement or cash in your savings and use the money to buy a romantically crumbling farmhouse in Provence, Tuscany, or some other well-known and established place where rich expats “summer” or “winter” or whatever it is that respectable people like yourself do.

-- Spend your first year abroad having the house slowly remodelleded to meet your superior expectations re: plastering on the ceilings, kitchen fixtures, clawfoot bathtubs, etc.
+- Spend your first year abroad having the house slowly remodelled to meet your superior expectations re: plastering on the ceilings, kitchen fixtures, clawfoot bathtubs, etc.

-- Write barely-humorous essays which give little hint of local culture beyond the unreliability of local contractors and painters.
+- Write barely-humorous essays about your new life which give little hint of local culture beyond the unreliability of local contractors and painters.